 Contemporary self-cooling ceramic tableware.

 Before refrigerators, clay vessels known as a ‘jarra’ were used to keep water cool.
-The water would seep through the walls and evaporate, leaving it cool and refreshing on a warm summer day.
+The water seeps through the walls and evaporates, leaving what’s inside cool and refreshing on a warm summer day.
+Now, for food safety, ceramics need to be glazed.
+Glazing however, compromises the natural cooling effect of ceramics.

-By using special glazing techniques, we have reinterpreted the jarra in a contemporary design that still cools all while meeting safety standards to reintroduce people to the refreshing taste of clay cooled water.
+We have reinterpreted the jarra in a contemporary design that still cools all while meeting safety standards.
+We use special glazing techniques that allow you to enjoy the refreshing taste of clay cooled water.

 Red Dot Award, Winner, 2019